About Workers' Comp Administration And Claims Management

 Workers' compensation is a state-mandated insurance system that provides medical benefits, wage replacement, and rehabilitation services to employees who suffer work-related injuries or occupational illnesses.

-workers' compensation is consistent across the United States, each state operates its own workers' compensation system, with unique laws governing:
+While the core purpose of workers' compensation is consistent across the United States, each state operates its own workers' compensation system, with unique laws governing:

 - Coverage requirements